New session started Contrast Chart

 Process Process

-• Artificial avenues of learning using grade level textbooks, workbooks and busy work assignments provides a superficial brief exposure to many areas of knowledge with little application. • Simple and natural study models using real books and quality reference books that make indepth exposure to subjects possible; notebooks are used for recording and writing.
+• Artificial avenues of learning using grade level textbooks, workbooks and busy work assignments provide a superficial brief exposure to many areas of knowledge with little application. • Simple and natural study models using real books and quality reference books that make in-depth exposure to subjects possible; notebooks are used for recording and writing.

 • Text/workbook costs repeat themselves yearly. • Low costs; resources are used for years.

-• Student play a passive role in the learning process and becomes bored with learning. • Student plays an active role in the learning process and becomes excited about learning.
+• Student plays a passive role in the learning process and becomes bored with learning. • Student plays an active role in the learning process and becomes excited about learning.

 • Limit reading of real books and topical research. • Lots of reading of real, living books and topical and indepth research.